History of Mediation

 In 1983, Tarrant County entered into a contract with Dispute Resolution Services of Tarrant County, Inc., a non-profit organization, to provide dispute resolution services.
 That contract was renewed annually until 2020 when Tarrant County decided to administer the program directly from the Tarrant County Administrator's Office.

-The Tarrant County Dispute Resolution Program (DRP) began on January 4, 2021.
+Tarrant County Dispute Resolution began on January 4, 2021.
 Generally, the legislators contemplated that these dispute resolution centers would primarily serve court cases being referred from the Civil District Courts, Family District Courts, County Courts at Law, Probate Courts, and Justice of the Peace Courts.
-DRP is set up to do just that with their volunteer mediators who have expertise in guiding parties to agreements and thereby avoiding the emotional and financial toll of litigation.
+Dispute Resolution is set up to do just that with their volunteer mediators who have expertise in guiding parties to agreements and thereby avoiding the emotional and financial toll of litigation.